Trust447/cocktail_landing_page/README.md

 ## 🤖 Introduction

-This is a stunning, scroll-driven cocktail landing page designed and developed by **Trust Ihemebiri**.
+This is a stunning, scroll-driven cocktail landing page by **Trust Ihemebiri**.
 The site combines modern web animation tools with responsive design to create an immersive, interactive user experience.
 Built with **React**, styled using **Tailwind CSS**, and powered by **GSAP**, the landing page features dynamic animations, scroll-triggered effects, parallax transitions, and custom carousel components.

 ---